andrewguy/Training/workshops/Intro_to_Python/lessons/03_functions-loops-and-conditionals.md

-    4758

-Note the extensive description in the above example (surrounded by triple-quotes)!

-This is known as a doc-string (documentation string), and is an excellent way to document your code.
-Any function without a docstring is effectively useless!
+>    4306

+### Returning a value from a function

-Functions can return values (which are often assigned to a variable), but sometimes they don't return anything at all!
-Either way, it is good practice to conclude your function with a `return` statement.
+Functions can return values (which are usually assigned to a variable), but sometimes they don't return anything at all!

+The returned value is indicated by the `return` statement within the function definition &mdash; the value to be returned is written directly after the `return` statement.

+Even if your function is not returning anything, it is good practice to conclude your function with a `return` statement.
 If you are not returning a value, you can just write `return` or `return None`.

+Note that once a function reaches the `return` statement, it does not execute any more code &mdash; `return` essentially tells the function that is has finished running, and needs to return a value!

 ```python